 GIFT: Speaking of frisbees, why not start your own ultimate league by giving out frisbee party favors?
 This gift idea is affordable, funny, and perfectly on-brand for a picnic in the park.

 WON’T be complete without: Light nibbles and bubbles.
 Bring along your favorite crunchy snacks, and pair them with an affordable sparkling wine.
-Keep your picnic eco-friendly by packing a few reusable plastic champagne flutes.
+Keep your picnic eco-friendly by packing a few reusable acrylic wine glasses.

 Bring your outdoor party to life with Paperless Post